-Sl.
-No. Class Awarded Criteria 1.
-First class with A student who satisfies the following conditions shall be declared to have Distinction passed the examination in First class with Distinction: a) Should have passed the examination in all the courses of all the 6 semesters (4 semesters in the case of Lateral Entry) in the student's First Appearance within 4 years (3 years in the case of Lateral Entry). b) Withdrawal from examination (vide Clause 9) will not be considered as an appearance. c) Should have secured a CGPA of not less than 8.50 d) One-year authorized break of study (if availed of) is included in the 4 years (3 years in the case of lateral entry) for award of First class with Distinction. e) Should NOT have been prevented from writing end semester examination due to lack of attendance in any semester. examination due to fack of attendance in any semester.
-2. First class A student who satisfies the following conditions shall be declared to have passed the examination in First class: a) Should have passed the examination in all the courses of all 6 semesters (4 semesters in the case of Lateral Entry) within 5 years (4 years in the case of Lateral Entry). b) One-year authorized break of study (if availed of) or prevention from writing the End Semester examination due to lack of attendance (if applicable) is included in the duration of 4 years (3 years in the case of lateral entry) for award of First class c) Should have secured a CGPA of not less than 7.00 3.
-Second class a) All other students (not covered in clauses at S.No.1&2 under Clause18) who qualify for the award of the degree (vide Clause 19) shall be declared to have passed the examination in Second Class.
+SI.No.
+Class Awarded Criteria 1 First class with A student who satisfies the following conditions shall be declared distinction to have passed the examination in First class with Distinction: a) Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) in the student's First Appearance within five years (Four years in the case of Lateral Entry). b) Withdrawal from examination (vide Clause 9) will not be considered as an appearance. c) Should have secured a CGPA of not less than 8.50 d) One-year authorized break of study (if availed of) is included in the five years (four years in the case of lateral entry) for award of First class with Distinction. e) Should NOT have been prevented from writing end semester examination due to lack of attendance in any semester.
+2 First class A student who satisfies the following conditions shall be declared to have passed the examination in First class: a) Should have passed the examination in all the courses of all eight semesters (6 semesters in the case of Lateral Entry) within Six years (Five years in the case of Lateral Entry). b) One-year authorized break of study (if availed of) or prevention from writing the End Semester examination due to lack of attendance (if applicable) is included in the duration of six years (five years in the case of lateral entry) for award of First class c) Should have secured a CGPA of not less than 7.00 3 Second class a) All other students (not covered in clauses at S.No.1 & 2 under Clause18) who qualify for the award of the degree (vide Clause 19) shall be declared to have passed the examination in Second Class.